 For example, you might discover that they’re already using a competing solution.
 Therefore, you could ask them why they’re looking for a new solution now, and perhaps why they decided to use the competitor in the first place (as discussed earlier).

 Consultative selling requires a full picture of your prospect’s current situation.
-Ask the right questions, and you’ll get the right insights to craft the best solution.
+Ask the right questions, and you’ll get the right insights to craft the best solution for each prospect.

 With the right information, you can begin to craft a solution specific to their needs.
 This can be as simple as tying software features to specific challenges, or as complex as building a bespoke done-for-you service to help them achieve a big project or goal.